cosmos/cosmos-sdk/docs/lite/getting_started.md

 If no certificate/keyfile pair is supplied, a self-signed certificate will be generated and its fingerprint printed out.
 Append `--insecure` to the command line if you want to disable the secure layer and listen on an insecure HTTP port.

-For more information about the LCD RPC, see the [swagger documentation](https://cosmos.network/rpc/)
+For more information about the Gaia-Lite RPC, see the [swagger documentation](https://cosmos.network/rpc/)